Who can use this feature?

 Ready to create a template?
 Here's what you need to know:

-- Objectives must include a name, owner, due date, visibility, flow, and completion criteria.
-Objective milestones and tasks are options.
+- Objective templates must include a name, owner, due date, visibility, flow, and completion criteria.
+Objective milestones and tasks are optional.

-- When objectives are fully available (coming soon), any objective template you create will be available for use by all teams who have access to update account information.
+- Any objective template you create will be available for use by all teams who have access to update account information.

 - From Settings, expand Customer Engagement > Objectives.